National Zoological Park (United States): Africa Trail

 Formerly called the Cheetah Conservation Station, this outdoor exhibit is designed to mimic the African savanna, to educate visitors about cheetahs, and what is being done to preserve them in the wild.
 The area is currently closed for a multi-year renovation process, with a scheduled completion by the end of 2026.
-Other animals on display in the area prior to the renovations include a Hartmann's mountain zebra, addaxes, an ostrich, Grévy's zebras, maned wolves, Rüppell’s griffon vultures, sitatungas, scimitar-horned oryx, dama gazelles, red river hogs, Abyssinian ground hornbills and lesser kudu.
+Other animals on display in the area prior to the renovations include a Hartmann's mountain zebra, addaxes, an ostrich, Grévy's zebras, maned wolves, Rüppell's griffon vultures, sitatungas, scimitar-horned oryx, dama gazelles, red river hogs, Abyssinian ground hornbills and lesser kudu.

 Amazonia

 Opened in 1992, this South America-themed walk-through exhibit contains animal and plant species native to the Amazon basin.
 Animals on display include multiple species of freshwater stingrays, silver arowanas, yellow-spotted river turtles, red-footed tortoises, arapaimas, black pacus, a two-toed sloth, green aracaris, roseate spoonbills, hawk-headed parrots, guinea pigs and many more.

 The Amazonia Science Gallery is located on the lower level.
 Here visitors can learn about the zoo's efforts to protect species around the globe.
 Some of the species on display include Panamanian golden frogs, smooth-sided toads, lemur leaf frogs, African clawed frogs, aquatic caecilians, barred tiger salamanders and many species of poison dart frogs.
 Located within the science gallery is the Coral Lab.
 Many corals are on display along with clownfish, sea anemones and other species.

 The Electric Fishes Demonstration Lab features a five-foot-long electric eel.
-Bluntnose knifefish, elephantnose knifefish and black ghost knifefish are also featured.
+Bluntnose knifefish, elephantnose knifefish, black ghost knifefish and South American lungfish are also featured.

 The Reptile Discovery Center

 The zoo's reptile house opened in 1931 and exhibits seventy species of reptiles and amphibians.
-These include Aldabra tortoises, radiated tortoises, spider tortoises, Home's hinge-back tortoises, Cuban crocodiles, a false gharial, Japanese giant salamanders, eastern indigo snakes, Gila monsters, blue iguanas, Iranian fat-tailed geckos, a green anaconda, green tree pythons, Timor pythons, king cobras, northern copperheads, banded rock rattlesnakes, hellbenders, eastern red-backed salamanders, long-tailed salamanders, alligator snapping turtles and many more.
+These include Aldabra tortoises, radiated tortoises, spider tortoises, Home's hinge-back tortoises, Cuban crocodiles, a false gharial, Japanese giant salamanders, eastern indigo snakes, Gila monsters, blue iguanas,tokay geckos, Iranian fat-tailed geckos, a green anaconda, a Burmese python, green tree pythons, Timor pythons, king cobras, northern copperheads, banded rock rattlesnakes, hellbenders, eastern red-backed salamanders, long-tailed salamanders, alligator snapping turtles and many more.

 Behind the building are exhibits for the Komodo dragon, and Chinese alligators.
 In the front of the building is an exhibit for an American alligator named Wally.